Alethio36/mediastack/README.md

 ## Notifications (Apprise)

-The `apprise` profile gives the stack one notification hub with three
-streams: **ops** (update pipeline results, backup failures, doctor problems), **activity** (arr grabs, imports, health events), **users** (invite activity). `wire apprise` asks for your endpoints once, stores them under one key, and connects every arr to the hub.
+The `apprise` profile gives the stack one notification hub with two streams, routed by audience: **ops** (you — errors, the update pipeline, backups, doctor, incoming requests) and **users** (the household — new media, invites, and service notices like restarts and updates). `wire apprise` asks for your endpoints once, stores them under one key, and connects every arr to the hub.
 Endpoints already stored are never touched.

+Upgrading an existing install: this change retagged `activity` into `ops`, but stored endpoints and already-created arr/seerr connections are never overwritten.
+To move them, clear the `mediastack` config in the Apprise UI and delete each arr's `mediastack-apprise` connection (and seerr's webhook), then re-run `wire apprise`.

 Prowlarr also registers qBittorrent as its own download client, so a manual search in Prowlarr's UI can send a grab straight to qbit — those